wp-plugins/custom-metadata/readme.txt

 = TODOs =

-Stuff I have planned for the future:
+Stuff we have planned for the future:

-* Improved styling of rendered fields
 * Ability Pass in attributes for built-in fields (e.g. class, data-*, etc.)
-* Additional field types (multi-select, upload, rich-text, etc.)
+* Additional field types (multi-select, multi-checkbox.)
 * Limit or exclude groups and fields using a custom callback
 * Autosave support for fields on post types
-* Option to enqueue scripts and styles
+* Improve option page behaviour & performance
 * Client- and server-side validation support
 * Add groups and fields to Quick Edit